Trithemius's catalog of magic (or "necromantic") books

 J-PB: [83] Cf. TK, col. 1349: text preserved in ms. Berlin 965, fol.
 1-63 (dated 1524) and published in Prague in 1592.

-[84] Est alius liber Balenitz, qui de Coniecturis prænotator, & tractat de iudiciis occultorum ad omnem quæstionem, & incipit: Dixit Balenitz dum furto.
+[84] Est [C adds: et] alius liber Balenitz [C: Balemÿs; B: Balemuz], qui de Coniecturis prænotator, & tractat de iudiciis occultorum ad omnem quæstionem, & incipit: Dixit Balenitz [C: Balemis; B: Balemuz] dum furto [C: furtorum].

 [84] There is another book of Belenus, which is titled Concerning Conjectures, and it treats on the judgments of hidden things to all questions, and it begins, “Belenus said, ‘While secretly.”